esciencecenter-digital-skills/Natural-language-processing/episodes/04-LargeLanguageModels.md

 :::::::::::: challenge

-Play around with the chat bot we have set up by changing the questions.
+Play around with the chat bot by changing the questions.
 - How is the quality of the answers?
 - Is it able to answer general questions, and very specific questions?
 - Which limitations can you identify?